Patna Junction railway station

-Patna Junction (station code PNBE) is a major railway station in the capital city of Patna in the Indian state of Bihar.
+Patna Junction (station code PNBE) is a major railway station located in the capital city of Patna in the Indian state of Bihar.
 It is the main railway station serving Patna.
-It falls under the Danapur division of the East Central Railway zone of the Indian Railways.
+It maintained under the Danapur division of the East Central Railway zone of the Indian Railways.
 Patna Junction is one of the busiest railway stations of the country.

 Patna Junction railway station is connected to most of the major cities in India by the railway network.
-Patna lies in between New Delhi and Kolkata which is one of the busiest rail routes in India.
-Patna has trains running frequently to Delhi and Kolkata.
 The city is a major railway hub and has five major stations: Patna Junction, Rajendranagar Terminal, Danapur railway station, Patliputra Junction and Patna Sahib station.
 Also 2 major railway station: Hajipur Junction and Sonpur Junction are just at a distance of 20 km from Patna.
 Patna is well connected with Ara, Gaya, Jehanabad, Biharsharif, Rajgir, Islampur, Sonpur, Hajipur, Muzaffarpur, Chhapra through daily passenger and express train services.

 History

 Patna Junction railway station was opened in 1862 as Bankipore Junction in Bankipore (Bankipur) town, headquarters of the division and Patna district in Bengal, British India.
 The construction of railway line through Patna was started in 1855 and was completed and opened in 1862.
 Prior to that the transport of raw materials and finished goods was done through the Ganga river.
 The Danapur Division came into existence on 1 January 1925.
 The present Divisional Railway Managers' office building was built in 1929.

 In 1948 Eastern Railway (ER) started an exclusively third class express train known as 'Janta Express' on 1 October 1948.
 This initially ran between Patna and Delhi and later on was extended from Delhi up to Howrah in 1949.
 This was the first Janta Express train in India.

 In 2002 extensive redevelopment took place.
 The number of platform was increased from 7 to 10.
 A new floor was constructed in the main station building.
 The platforms are interconnected with three foot overbridges (FOB).
 The western overbridge is called the Delhi end FOB and the easternmost FOB is called Kolkata end FOB.

 At the Rajendra Nagar Terminal and Patna Junction route relay interlocking (RRI) system were installed between 7 February 2012 till 12 February.
 The presence of RRI system allows computer operated change of tracks for running trains.
 The presence of RRT system improves the safety of the railway traffic in the region.

 The new station façade put up in 2018-19 was designed by National Institute of Technology, Patna.
 There have been other efforts as well to add cultural depictions and artwork in the station.

+Mahatma Gandhi came to Patna for the first time on 10 April 1917.
+At that time he reached Patna from Kolkata in a third class train, then Patna Junction was called Bankipur Junction.